There are now 2 possible online modes for units:

 Indicative assessments in this unit are as follows: (1) viva clinical anatomy of head and neck

-SLO1; (2) written assessments oral anatomy and biology (Failed Component); and (3) professional behaviour assessment.
+; (2) written assessments oral anatomy and biology; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments oral anatomy and biology (Failed Component) component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments oral anatomy and biology and professional behaviour assessment components.

 - Unit Coordinator(s)